-To attach a VPC to the transit gateway using the CLI:
+To attach a VPC to the transit gateway using the AWS CLI:

 When creating a transit gateway attachment:

-- For Customer Gateway, choose Existing, and then select your customer gateway ID from the dropdown.
+- For Customer Gateway, choose Existing, and then select your customer gateway ID.

 - For Tunnel Options, you can optionally specify custom tunnel inside CIDR and pre-shared keys for your VPN tunnels.
 Otherwise, tunnel options are randomly generated.